bobdavies2000/OpenCVB/README.md

 # What If?

 And what if all cameras had depth and an IMU?
-Making this assumption explains why only a few cameras from StereoLabs, Intel, Microsoft, and others are currently supported.
+Making this assumption explains why only a few cameras from StereoLabs, Intel, Orbbec, and others are currently supported.
 The data from each camera – color, depth, point cloud, and IMU data - is presented to all the algorithms in the same standardized format.
 More cameras with depth are expected to arrive and integration with OpenCVB is likely to follow.
 OpenCVB is an opportunity to experiment with the features of these cameras and apply the same algorithm to all of them.

 The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched, and easily combined, while often providing links in the code to online documentation and versions for other platforms.
 Many existing algorithms on the web have environmental considerations that can obscure the meaning or context of an algorithm and complicate downloading.
 All the algorithms here contain just the algorithm separate from any camera dependencies and will work with each of the supported cameras.
 Isolating just the algorithm functionality enables easy adaptation to other environments or platforms.